 The hotel celebrated its 50th birthday in November 2015.
 Photographs taken when it was first built suggest the exterior of the hotel itself has not changed hugely since then, except for the growth of the surrounding trees.
-Walk through the main doors, however, and it is clear that the interior is bang up to date.
-A spacious lobby and reception area morphs into a large, comfortable and beautifully presented foyer lounge, and beyond this is the hotel's main bar.
-Beyond that is a shop and activity booking centre, and some of the accommodation wings.
+Walk through the main doors, however, and it is clear that the interior is much more recent.
+A spacious lobby and reception area morphs into a large, comfortable and beautifully presented foyer lounge, sometimes used for family entertainment, and beyond this is the hotel's main bar.
+Further on is a shop and activity booking centre, and then some of the accommodation wings.

 Off to the other side of the lobby is the hotel's large function suite; while the bistro and the hotel's main restaurant are also accessed from this side of the lobby.
 Towards the rear of the hotel are the indoor swimming pools and sauna, plus more accommodation.
 The attractions extend beyond the main hotel building.
 As you drive in from the road you pass the "Fun House", which offers a wide range of activities for younger guests, plus an American Diner.
 Nearby in the grounds is "Outdoor Discovery", featuring everything from dry ski slopes to a skateboard park, taking in an ice rink and a climbing wall.
 Also in the grounds is the Woodshed Bar offering a very different look and feel to the main hotel bar, but with the same excellent service, and another dining option.

 The hotel comes well-equipped to meet the needs of those wanting to arrange private functions, weddings or business meetings.
-Weddings ranging in size from 30 guests to very many more can be accommodated, as can meetings and other gatherings from the intimate to the huge, with the Cairngorm Suite capable of holding up to 800 people when it is laid out theatre-style.
+Weddings ranging in size from a handful of guests to very many more can be accommodated, as can meetings and other gatherings from the intimate to the huge, with the Cairngorm Suite capable of holding up to 800 people when it is laid out theatre-style.

 The Hilton Coylumbridge has 175 rooms and suites.
-They offer a comfortable, stylish and modern look and feel and are well-equipped.
+They offer a comfortable, and stylish look and feel and are well-equipped.
 The hotel prides itself on being very family-friendly, and while singles, doubles and twins are available, there are also family rooms offering two double beds, and family suites that come complete with a separate area equipped with bunk beds.
-The family-friendliness places a premium on noise insulation between rooms, and we found this to be very good indeed.
-While WiFi is freely available in the hotel's public areas, it is normally charged for in guest rooms.
-The bottled water in the guest rooms is also charged for.
+The family-friendliness places a premium on noise insulation between rooms, and we found this to be good.
+While WiFi is freely available in the hotel's public areas and freely throughout for Hilton Honors members, it is normally charged for in guest rooms.

 Accessibility is outstanding.
 There are disabled parking spaces close to the main entrance, and the main public areas, restaurants and conference facilities are step-free, and there is a ramp to the bar.
 Disabled toilets are readily available, and 56 of the bedrooms are on the ground floor with level access from the public areas of the hotel.
 Two bedrooms have been specially adapted for the use of disabled guests.
 External facilities such as the Woodshed Bar and the Fun House are also fully accessible.
 Visitors to the hotel's website (see link on this page) can view an accessibility policy that goes into considerable detail and sets a fine example for others.